AUA Summit - What is Penile Cancer?

 Does an operation on the penis mean that I won’t be able to stand to empty my bladder?

-If your cancer is found early, the surgery needed shouldn’t affect your ability to stand when you urinate.
-The surgeries needed for more advanced cancer may cause you to have to sit when you urinate.
+If your cancer is found early, the surgery needed shouldn’t affect your ability to stand when you pass urine.
+The surgeries needed for more advanced cancer may cause you to have to sit when you pass urine.

 Will the treatment affect my ability to have sex?